Veena Sahajwalla: Career and publications

-Green Steel
+Green steel

-Sahajwalla is well renowned for her contributions in building a waste-free economy.
+Sahajwalla is well renowned for her contributions to building a waste-free economy.
 One of her most impactful projects was finding a cleaner alternative to using coal in the steel production industry.
-The process she created is named Polymer Injection Technology which is also known as Green Steel.
+The process she created is called polymer injection technology, also known as green steel.

-She discovered that recycled truck tires were a sustainable alternative to using coal as it was an environmentally friendly process that could prevent over 2 million tires from being diverted to landfills each year while simultaneously creating a renewable energy source.
+Sahajwalla discovered that recycled truck tires were a sustainable alternative to using coal as it was an environmentally friendly process that could prevent over 2 million tires from being diverted to landfills each year while simultaneously creating a renewable energy source.
 Tires could be ground into pellets and be used instead of coal as they released fewer greenhouse gases.
-Traditional Steel making accounts for about 7% of global greenhouse gas emissions.
+Traditional steel making accounts for about 7% of global greenhouse gas emissions.
 Even though tires cannot be used as an alternative to all the coal used during production, they could substitute a percentage of the total coal consumed in the industry.
 This solution effectively lowered carbon emissions and prevented waste from being diverted towards landfills.
 This also will continue to be favorable as the world is rapidly de-carbonizing.

 Sahajwalla has continued to work with Australian steel corporations OneSteel and MolyCop to further the development of polymer injection technology.
 Green Steel technology has now been implemented into global steel-making operations globally.
 This innovation has made Australia a leader in low-emission steel making.

-This Green Steel movement has earned Sahajwalla many awards and grants which have aided her in continuing environmental research.
+The green steel movement has earned Sahajwalla many awards and grants which have aided her in continuing environmental research.
 This Project has also earned her international recognition which landed her positions on multiple government organizations focusing on climate change.
-Her Green Steel process has also been listed as one of the “innovations that could change the way we manufacture” by the US Society for Manufacturing Engineers in 2012.
+Her green steel process has also been listed as one of the “innovations that could change the way we manufacture” by the US Society for Manufacturing Engineers in 2012.
 This innovation also won Sahajwalla the Australian Innovation Challenge in the same year.
 Her innovation in green steel technology also has earned her the 2019 BHERT (Business Higher Education Round Table) Award.